Truss bridge: Pratt truss

 A Pratt truss includes vertical members and diagonals that slope down towards the center, the opposite of the Howe truss.
 The interior diagonals are under tension under balanced loading and vertical elements under compression.
-If pure tension elements are used in the diagonals (such as eyebars) then crossing elements may be needed near the center to accept concentrated live loads as they traverse the span.
+If pure tension elements (such as eyebars) are used in the diagonals, then crossing elements may be needed near the center to accept concentrated live loads as they traverse the span.
 It can be subdivided, creating Y- and K-shaped patterns.
 The Pratt truss was invented in 1844 by Thomas and Caleb Pratt.
 This truss is practical for use with spans up to 250 ft and was a common configuration for railroad bridges as truss bridges moved from wood to metal.
 They are statically determinate bridges, which lend themselves well to long spans.
 They were common in the United States between 1844 and the early 20th century.

 Examples of Pratt truss bridges are the Governor's Bridge in Maryland; the Hayden RR Bridge in Springfield, Oregon, built in 1882; the Dearborn River High Bridge near Augusta, Montana, built in 1897; and the Fair Oaks Bridge in Fair Oaks, California, built 1907–09.

 The Scenic Bridge near Tarkio, Montana, is an example of a Pratt deck truss bridge, where the roadway is on top of the truss.

 Queenpost truss

-The queenpost truss, sometimes called "queen post" or "queenspost", is similar to a king post truss in that the outer supports are angled towards the center of the structure.
+The queenpost truss, sometimes called "queen post" or queenspost, is similar to a king post truss in that the outer supports are angled towards the center of the structure.
 The primary difference is the horizontal extension at the center which relies on beam action to provide mechanical stability.
 This truss style is only suitable for relatively short spans.